newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/do-not-pay-taxes-on-time.md

-### Failure to Pay Taxes on Time
+## Failure to Pay Taxes on Time

-If you do not pay taxes on time...
+Not paying taxes on time may result in late fees, fines, and interest on the tax amount owed.